Muslims Are Defying Conventions By Falling In Love On Instagram

 Harun Osmanovic found love in Poland.
-Well, he found love on Instagram, while he was living there in 2013.
+Well, he found love on Instagram, while he was living in Poland in 2013.
 He was scrolling through pictures on his phone when he came across a woman living in the south of France who had taken a photo of herself in high heels, wearing a Wu-Tang Clan T-shirt and a turban wrapped around her hair.
-“I thought it was a really good combination, and I love Wu-Tang Clan, so I must’ve commented,” he says.
-“We started like that.”
+"I thought it was a really good combination, and I love Wu-Tang Clan, so I must've commented," he says.
+"We started like that."

 Soon, Harun, who is of Bosnian heritage, was exchanging messages with Hamida Zaourgui, whose family is Algerian, every day.